 You may notice signs of bad plugs if yours are getting old.
 They can make the engine act differently.
 It may idle roughly, misfire or surge.
 You may also have trouble starting your car or notice it is using a lot more gas than usual.
 Another common symptom of bad plugs is trouble accelerating.
 If it seems like you aren’t getting the power that you usually have when stepping on the gas, then check your plugs.

-Your vehicle’s spark plugs are important to keeping your engine running and performing at its best.
+Your vehicle’s spark plugs are important to keep your engine running and performing at its best.
 When the spark plugs get old or worn out, it causes issues that usually are very easy to spot.
 You can easily get them changed at a service center during routine car maintenance.